Rasterizing Wireless Radiance Field via Deformable 2D Gaussian Splatting: Related Work

 \subsection{Wireless Radiance Field Modeling}

 WRF modeling seeks to characterize electromagnetic wave propagation between TXs and RXs, incorporating reflection, diffraction, scattering, and path‐loss effects \cite{oestges2002deterministic, tong2018cooperative}.
 Conventional approaches to channel modeling can be broadly classified into two categories: probabilistic models and deterministic ray-tracing models.
-The former are computationally efficient and easy to implement; however, they often fail to capture fine-grained spatial variations and site-specific details \cite{raytracing}.
+The former are computationally efficient and easy to implement; however, they often fail to capture fine-grained spatial variations and site-specific details \cite{raytracing, li2022channel}.
 The latter offer high-fidelity, site-specific predictions by modeling the exact propagation environment \cite{DeAlwis2021Survey}, but they are computationally intensive and require detailed prior knowledge of the geometric layout, which limits their scalability and applicability in dynamic or unknown environments.
 Learning‐based methods instead train deep networks on extensive, location‐tagged channel measurements to directly infer complex propagation phenomena \cite{vae, gan}, but they often lack interpretability and struggle to generalize beyond their training distributions.
-More recently, NeRF–based methods have been applied to learn WRF as an optical field \cite{Nerf2, newrf, orekondy2023winert}.
-Zhao et al. \cite{Nerf2} developed $\text{NeRF}^2$ for spatial‐spectrum reconstruction in real environments; Orekondy et al. \cite{orekondy2023winert} introduced a NeRF surrogate for indoor EM propagation using synthetic datasets; and Lu et al. \cite{newrf} proposed NeWRF, which predicts channel states from sparse measurement sets.
-Considering the slow rendering of NeRF, a few GS–based methods model WRF with explicit Gaussian primitives and leverage CUDA-accelerated rasterization to synthesize spectra in near real time \cite{yang2025scalable, wrf}.
-However, these approaches remain rudimentary 3D GS frameworks and lack the specialized design needed to meet the stringent requirements of ultra-reliable low-latency communication (URLLC).
+More recently, NeRF--based methods have been applied to learn WRF as an optical field \cite{Nerf2, newrf, orekondy2023winert, amballa2025can}.
+Zhao et al.~\cite{Nerf2} developed $\text{NeRF}^2$ for spatial-spectrum reconstruction in real environments; Orekondy et al.~\cite{orekondy2023winert} introduced a NeRF surrogate for indoor EM propagation using synthetic datasets; Lu et al.~\cite{newrf} proposed NeWRF, which predicts channel states from sparse measurement sets; and EchoNeRF \cite{amballa2025can} learns a NeRF-style RF field from sparse RF measurements to infer indoor structure by modeling the received signal power as a combination of LoS and multipath reflection components.
+Considering the slow rendering of NeRF, several GS-based methods model WRF with explicit Gaussian primitives and leverage CUDA-accelerated rasterization for near real-time synthesis.
+RF-3DGS \cite{zhang2024rf} reconstructs a radio radiance field and targets multimodal spatial-channel state information (CSI), e.g., gain/delay/AoA, by encoding channel attributes with CSI-aware spherical-harmonics representations, enabling fast CSI queries at arbitrary locations.
+RFSPM \cite{yang2025scalable} focuses on scalable RF signal spatial propagation modeling, representing a scene with customized GPU kernels to efficiently predict received signal characteristics across diverse wireless settings.
+More recently, GSpaRC \cite{nukapotula2025gsparc} pushes GS-based RF reconstruction toward real-time deployment by achieving sub-millisecond latency for RF channel/CSI reconstruction while maintaining competitive accuracy.
+However, these approaches remain rudimentary 3D GS frameworks and lack the specialized design needed to meet the stringent requirements of ultra-reliable low-latency communication (URLLC) \cite{liu2025channel, soft}.
 To address this gap, we present SwiftWRF, an efficient 2DGS framework that simultaneously achieves faster training and inference times, alongside superior reconstruction fidelity.